kahlan/kahlan/docs/integration.md

 ### Laravel

-To import all Laravel "test facilities" into Kahlan you can make use of [this dedicated plugin](https://github.com/jarektkaczyk/laravel-kahlan) through the following steps:
+To import all Laravel "test facilities" into Kahlan you can make use of [this dedicated plugin](https://github.com/jarektkaczyk/laravel-kahlan).

 ### Phalcon